eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 sidebar_label: Voluntary exit
 ---

-Ethereum 2.0 has a concept of "voluntary validator exit", which will remove the validator from attesting duties.
-Locked Eth could be withdrawn after the "merge" of the Proof-of-Work and Proof-of-Stake Ethereum chains, and not sooner.
+Ethereum PoS has a concept of "voluntary validator exit", which will remove the validator from attesting duties.
+Locked ETH could be withdrawn after the "merge" of the Proof-of-Work and Proof-of-Stake Ethereum chains, and not sooner.

-Exiting a validator requires a fully synced beacon node.
+Exiting a validator requires a fully synced consensus client.

 ## Teku